Various circumstances may require you to break your lease early, such as relocating for a new job, caring for a family member, or financial hardship.

 However, if your rental agreement contains a termination clause, you might be able to leave early under certain conditions, and your agreement will outline what breaking a lease will cost you.
 For example, a landlord might charge an early termination fee or keep your security deposit.
 [1]

 When your lease doesn’t have a termination clause, your ability to break it or the consequences you might face when you do will depend on the state in which you live.
-Laws vary by state, so be sure to use this resource to check tenant rights laws in your state.
-If your state doesn’t have information from this source, check with a local attorney that specializes in tenant disputes to understand the consequences of breaking a lease that doesn’t include a special termination clause.
+Laws vary by state, so be sure to check tenant rights laws in your state.
+If your state doesn’t have information from this source, check with a local attorney who specializes in tenant disputes to understand the consequences of breaking a lease that doesn’t include a special termination clause.

 Landlords typically don’t report rent payments to credit bureaus, so breaking a lease won’t automatically affect your credit if you satisfy the terms of your lease agreement.[1]
 However, if you or your landlord report your rental payment history using a rent reporting service, any late or missing payments might be reflected in your credit report.[2]